 SORT and MERGE may be run as a stand-alone processor, linked from a user program, or called directly from the system shared library.

 ANLZ

-The ANLZ processor allows the system programmer to analyze dumps.
+The ANLZ processor allows the system programmer to analyze dumps from the host or the front end processor.
 ANLZ displays relevant system information in an easily readable format.